nolan-h-hamilton/Consenrich/docs/source/examples.rst

    Refer to the ``<process,observation,etc.>Params`` classes in module in the :ref:`API` for complete documentation of configuration options.

 Copy and paste the following YAML into a file named ``demoHistoneChIPSeq.yaml``.
-For a quick trial run (:math:`\approx` 1 minute), you can restrict analysis to a subset of chromosomes: To reproduce the results shown in the IGV browser snapshot below add ``genomeParams.chromosomes: [chr21, chr22]`` to the configuration file.
+For a quick trial run (:math:`\approx` 1 minute), you can restrict analysis to a subset of chromosomes: To reproduce the results shown in the browser snapshot, add ``genomeParams.chromosomes: [chr21, chr22]`` to the configuration file.

 .. code-block:: yaml
   :name: demoHistoneChIPSeq.yaml

   experimentName: demoHistoneChIPSeq
   genomeParams.name: hg38
-  genomeParams.chromosomes: [chr21, chr22] # remove this line to run genome-wide
+  genomeParams.chromosomes: [chr21, chr22] # remove to run genome-wide
   genomeParams.excludeForNorm: [chrX, chrY]

   inputParams.bamFiles: [ENCFF793ZHL.bam,